 Are brown recluse and black widow spiders aggressive?

 No, they are not particularly aggressive.
 These spiders like to live in dark, enclosed places and generally only bite when they are startled or accidentally come into contact with a person.
 They want to stay undisturbed and unnoticed and therefore do not seek out contact with humans.
 The majority of brown recluse and black widow bites tend to be misdiagnosed; either they are not spider bites at all, or are actually from the yellow sac spider, which is a more aggressive but less dangerous species.
 However, if you have a reason to suspect you or someone you know has been bitten, you should seek out medical attention just in case.

 Why do I have house spiders?

 House spiders often enter into homes to seek shelter and food sources during the cooler months of the year.
 They commonly enter through cracks and crevices in foundations, and through gaps found around windows and doors.
-They like to inhabit areas like garages, sheds, barns, basements, attics, and crawl spaces in order to be in close proximity to their food sources.
-A tell-tale sign that house spiders have invaded your home is seeing a large number of abandoned webs (also known as “cobwebs”) in the corners of rooms and doorways.
+They like to inhabit areas like garages, sheds, barns, basements, attics, and crawl spaces to be close to a food source – and far away from humans.
+A tell-tale sign that house spiders have invaded your home is finding a large number of abandoned webs (also known as “cobwebs”) in the corners of rooms and doorways.

 Does Allgood Pest Solutions offer spider control?

-Yes, Allgood provides spider control services.
-Our trained professionals will be able to correctly identify which species of spider has invaded your home and provide effective treatment services to eliminate them quickly and safely.
+Yes, Allgood provides spider control services in Georgia and Tennessee.
+Our trained professionals will correctly identify which species of spider has invaded your home and provide effective treatment services to eliminate them quickly and safely.
 If you are having problems with spiders in your home, contact Allgood Pest Solutions today!